protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 #### [`docusaurus-search-local`](https://github.com/easyops-cn/docusaurus-search-local)

 This plugin enables search bar functionality based on a generated local index of your Protobuf documentation.
 It depends on `@docusaurus/preset-classic` or any preset that leverages the `@theme/SearchBar` component.
-You can reach more about how Docusaurus handles search [here](https://docusaurus.io/docs/search).
+You can read more about how Docusaurus handles search [here](https://docusaurus.io/docs/search).

 This must be installed within your project, so add the plugin to your `docusaurus.config.js` file.
 Make sure `docsRouteBasePath` and `docsDir` are configured to match your `protoDocsPath` option.